1. Home

 Dr. Martha Garcia

-Mechanisms in drug-induced hepatotoxicity, molecular pathways in non-alcoholic fatty liver disease, lipotoxicity
+Mechanisms in drug-induced hepatotoxicity, molecular pathways in metabolic dysfunction-associated steatotic liver disease (MASLD), lipotoxicity.

 Responsibilities & Activities

-As a Program Director in the Division of Digestive Diseases and Nutrition, I administer a portfolio of grants applications in basic and translational research focused on fatty liver disease and drug-induced liver injury (DILI).
+As a Program Director in the Division of Digestive Diseases and Nutrition, I administer a portfolio of grants applications in basic and translational research focused on metabolic dysfunction-associated steatotic liver disease (MASLD) and drug-induced liver injury (DILI).

-To advance understanding of the mechanisms underlying the development of non-alcoholic fatty liver disease (NAFLD), also known as metabolic-associated fatty liver disease (MAFLD), and the progression to inflammatory non-alcoholic steatohepatitis (NASH) and liver fibrosis, I support research studies on the interaction of cell types, signaling pathways and stressors leading to NAFLD, as well as studies on the dysregulation of lipid homeostasis associated with pathological excessive accumulation of lipids in the liver (lipotoxicity).
+To advance understanding of the mechanisms underlying the development of MASLD, formerly known as NAFLD, and the progression to inflammatory metabolic dysfunction-associated steatohepatitis (MASH), formerly known as NASH, and liver fibrosis, I support research studies on the interaction of cell types, signaling pathways and stressors leading to MASLD, as well as studies on the dysregulation of lipid homeostasis associated with pathological excessive accumulation of lipids in the liver (lipotoxicity).

 Likewise, I support research studies aimed at understanding the molecular mechanisms and genetic factors associated with risk for drug hepatotoxicity from prescription medications, over the counter (OTC) drugs, and herbal and dietary supplements.
 Multidisciplinary approaches to elucidate mechanisms and signaling pathways involved in the pathophysiology of intrinsic and idiosyncratic DILI.